Alogyn/Alogyn/README.md

 - To specialize further in backend systems and cloud technologies.
 - To contribute to open-source projects and build impactful applications.
 - To continuously learn and adapt to emerging technologies.
+- To develop scalable and innovative software solutions for real-world challenges.